Cashmere Cat: 2016–present: 9, Princess Catgirl, other contributions

 On 28 February 2016, Cashmere confirmed that his debut studio album, 9, was on the way.
 Ahead of the album, Cashmere Cat release singles "Wild Love" featuring The Weeknd and Francis and the Lights; "Trust Nobody" featuring Selena Gomez and Tory Lanez; "Love Incredible" featuring Camila Cabello and co-produced by Sophie; and "9 (After Coachella)" featuring MØ and Sophie.
-The album was released on the 28th of April 2017 with further contributions from Kehlani, Kacy Hill, Ariana Grande, Ty Dolla Sign and Jhené Aiko.
+The album was released on 28 April 2017 with further contributions from Kehlani, Kacy Hill, Ariana Grande, Ty Dolla Sign and Jhené Aiko.

 Cashmere co-produced "Wolves", alongside Sinjin Hawke, for Kanye West's 2016 studio album The Life of Pablo.

 In 2018, Cashmere Cat co-produced album tracks for Kanye West (Kids See Ghosts) and Nas.
 He continued to produce for a number of artists, with notable credits on Benny Blanco's debut single, the global hit "Eastside" with Halsey and Khalid and Shawn Mendes and Camila Cabello's global hit "Señorita".

-Cashmere Cat's second album, Princess Catgirl, was released on September 20, 2019 featuring singles "Emotions" and "For Your Eyes Only."
+Cashmere Cat's second album, Princess Catgirl, was released on September 20, 2019, featuring singles "Emotions" and "For Your Eyes Only."

 Cashmere Cat co-wrote and co-produced The Kid Laroi's 2021 song "Stay" (with Justin Bieber), which went on to reach number one on the Billboard Hot 100 in August 2021.

+In 2024, Cashmere Cat served as a songwriter, producer and executive producer for Lil Uzi Vert's album Eternal Atake 2.